NIMH-SCCN/callicog/README.md

 ```

 Remember to `copy.copy()` all stimulus variables when adding them to windows.
-Window objects can have the following parameters:
+Window objects can have the following user-defined parameters:

 - `transition` (default=`None`).
 Controls whether to trigger the next window with a touch or release.
 Possible values: `WindowTransition.RELEASE` and `WindowTransition.TOUCH`.
 - `blank` (default=`0`).
 Defines the duration (in seconds) of a blank window.